The City on the Edge of Forever: Non-canonical novels and short stories

-Non-canon comics and computer games
+Non-canonical comics and computer games

 In the Gold Key Comics Star Trek line, the Guardian of Forever appeared in the story "No Time Like the Past" by George Kashdan and Al McWilliams and appearing in issue 56, published October 1978.
 Kirk, Spock and McCoy must correct history after another traveller uses the Guardian to travel to the second century BC, and they confront both Hannibal and the Romans.
 In the second volume of DC Comics run of Star Trek comics, the Guardian appears in issues 53 through 57 within the story "Timecrime" by Howard Weinstein, Rod Whigham, Rob Davis, and Arne Starr.

-IDW Publishing published Ellison's script as a comic book under the title of Star Trek: Harlan Ellison's Original The City On The Edge Of Forever Teleplay in 2014.
+IDW Publishing published Ellison's script as a comic book limited series titled Star Trek: Harlan Ellison's The City on the Edge of Forever – The Original Teleplay in 2014.
 Chief Creative Officer and Editor-in-Chief Chris Ryall said "Presenting Harlan Ellison's brilliant original script for 'City on the Edge' has been a goal of ours since IDW first began publishing Star Trek comics in 2007".
 Ellison worked alongside IDW on the comic, with artwork by J.K.
 Woodward and additional writing by Scott Tipton and David Tipton.
 Ellison said of the format, "To read a graphic novel is to engage your imagination is to engage all five of your senses and to picture what the creator dreamed.
 And that's what this book does for me."
 A reprint collection was released in 2015 (ISBN 978-1631402067).

 In the massively multiplayer online role-playing game Star Trek Online, the mission "City on the Edge of Never" involved the player character using the Guardian to travel through time to 2270 to stop Klingons intent on altering history.
 The episode features the USS Kirk, and has the Guardian projecting a time portal into space, allowing the player to take their vessel through to the past.
 It featured voice acting by Nimoy and was well received by reviewers with Kotaku writer Mike Fahey saying "This mission might have just made the entire game for me.
 Everything about it was simply perfect.
 If Star Trek Online fails for some reason, this mission will always be remembered.
 The mission as it was is no longer available."